duty-bound/ramda/Ramda.md

 ```

 #### invoker
 Invokes a function by calling it by passing its name as a second parameter.
 Note that not any function may be invoked, it has to be a method of the target object (the last parameter).
-In fact, in the examples below, the `slice` method being called is that of
+In fact, in the examples below, the `slice` method being called is `Array.prototype.slice` of the array object, not Ramda's `slice` function.@param {String} method Name of the method to call.

 The first parameter is the number of arguments the returned function should take before the target object.
 Thus the returned function accepts `arity + 1` arguments.